A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Theoretical Background

 ISO/IEC 29100:2011 is a privacy framework which guides the processing of personally identifiable information (PII) in Information and Communication Technology systems \cite{ISO/IEC2011}.
-The framework defines a set of privacy principles for which the system functionalities shall provide to users in order to collect, store, use, transfer and dispose their personal data. \emph{Similarly to GDPR, those principles are high-level, making it challenging for software engineers to design and implement privacy-aware systems}.
+The framework defines a set of privacy principles used to handle personal data processing activities (e.g. collection, storage, use, transfer and disposal). \emph{Similarly to GDPR, those principles are high-level, making it challenging for software engineers to design and implement privacy-aware systems}.
 We aim to address these challenges by translating these complex statements into implementable privacy requirements for software systems.
-This section presents a taxonomy of privacy requirements that we have developed based on the GDPR and ISO/IEC 29100 privacy framework.
-We first discuss the methodology that we have followed to develop this taxonomy, and then describe the privacy requirements set out in the taxonomy.